freezy/dmd-extensions/README.md

                            FX2 doesn't receive any frames anymore.
 Default: false

+  --quit-after             Exit after n milliseconds.
+If set to -1, waits
+                           indefinitely or until source finishes when -q used.
+                           Default: -1

+  --no-clear               Don't clear screen when quitting.
+Default: false.

   -o, --output-to-file     If set, writes all frames as PNG bitmaps to the
                            provided folder.
 ```